 What were those Core Medals doing on the Foundation's databanks if they were sealed inside the Greeed?
 They were actually the King's Core Medals that were owned by Kougami.

 I thought it was weird how the Cyclone Dopant had that huge yellow rider-esque eye.
-Then when you find out who their relationship with Daidou Katsumi/ Kamen Rider Eternal it makes so much sense!
+Then when you find out who their relationship with Daidou Katsumi, a.k.a.
+Kamen Rider Eternal, it makes so much sense!
 He has his mother's eyes!

-It's been stated that Phillip can be able to gamble effectively to the point where he and Shotaro can clean the house, so how come they're wasting their time with missing pet cases and not gambling?
+It's been stated back in Don't Lay A Finger On M that Phillip can gamble effectively to the point where he and Shotaro can clean the house.
+So how come they're wasting their time with missing pet cases and not gambling?
 Well, finding missing cats is a really simple task when you have a know-it-all who can just look up where they're at with about three keywords.
-And it's more safer and moral than just gambling.
+And it's much safer and moral than gambling is.